lgarron/barely-a-dev-server/README.md

 console.log(a);
 ```

-# Assumptions
+# Limitations

-- You're using only ESM code.
-- You have a build script to invoke this from.
-(TODO: [CLI](https://github.com/lgarron/barely-a-dev-server/issues/1))
+- Hardcoded to assume that you are only using ESM.
+- No CLI.
+  - If you don't have a build script, you can do this: `node -e 'import("barely-a-dev-server").then(s => s.barelyServe({entryRoot: "src"}))'`
+- No automatic URL opening, no live refresh.

+These are mostly because it would make the codebase significantly larger to support them properly.